mariah881/polkash_translator_project/README.md

 The model was trained and evaluated using the Polish-Kashubian Parallel Translation Corpus (Olewniczak et al., 2024).

 ## Installation
+Before starting, make sure you have *Python 3.9.6 or later* and *pip 25.0.1 or later* installed.
 1. Clone the repository
     ```bash
    git clone git@github.com:mariah881/polkash_translator_project.git